-34.1 Problems Starting Up the Switch
+30.1 Problems Starting Up the Switch

-Table 73 Troubleshooting the Start-Up of Your Switch
+Table 64 Troubleshooting the Start-Up of Your Switch Treasicence and and exact op of teal evident

 PROBLEM CORRECTIVE ACTION Check the power connection and make sure the power source is turned on. turn on when you turn on the switch.
 If the error persists, you may have a hardware problem.
 In this case, you should contact your vendor.